Television show: Distribution

 After production, the show is handed over to the television network, which sends it out to its affiliate stations, which broadcast it in the specified broadcast programming time slot.
 If the Nielsen ratings are good, the show is kept alive as long as possible.
 If not, the show is usually canceled.
-The show's creators are then left to shop around remaining episodes, and the possibility of future episodes, to other networks.
+The show's creators are then left to shop around for remaining episodes, and the possibility of future episodes, on other networks.
 On especially successful series, the producers sometimes call a halt to a series on their own like Seinfeld, The Cosby Show, Corner Gas, and M*A*S*H and end it with a concluding episode, which sometimes is a big series finale.

 On rare occasions, a series that has not attracted particularly high ratings and has been canceled can be given a reprieve if home video viewership has been particularly strong.
 This has happened in the cases of Family Guy in the US and Peep Show in the UK.

 In the United States, if the show is popular or lucrative, and a minimum number of episodes (usually 100) have been made, it can go into broadcast syndication, where rights to broadcast the program are then resold for cash or put into a barter exchange (offered to an outlet for free in exchange for airing additional commercials elsewhere in the station's broadcast day).

-Seasons/series
+Seasons/series/strand

-The terminology used to define a set of episodes produced by a television series varies from country to country.
+The terminology used to define a set of episodes produced for a television series varies from country to country.

 North American usage

 In North American television, a series is a connected set of television program episodes that run under the same title, possibly spanning many seasons.
-Since the late 1960s, this broadcast programming schedule typically includes between 20 and 26 episodes.
-Before then, a regular television season could average at least 30 episodes, and some TV series may have had as many as 39 episodes in a season.
+During the 1950s, it was common for television seasons to consist of more than 30 episodes—however, the average length has been declining since.

-Until the 1980s, most new programs for the US broadcast networks debuted in the "fall season", which ran from September through March and nominally contained from 24 to 26 episodes.
+Until the 1980s, most new programs for the US broadcast networks debuted in the "fall season", which ran from September through March and nominally contained 24 to 26 episodes.
 These episodes were rebroadcast during the spring (or summer) season, from April through August.
 Because of cable television and the Nielsen sweeps, the "fall" season now normally extends to May.
 Thus, a "full season" on a broadcast network now usually runs from September through May for at least 22 episodes.